Penalties and Interest

 If you do not file by the original due date, a late filing penalty of 5% of the unpaid tax is added for each month your tax return is late.
 This penalty cannot exceed 25% of your tax.

 Interest on the underpayment of estimated income tax is computed on Form D-422.
-If your income tax liability after credits and North Carolina tax withheld was $1,000.00 or more, you are required to pay estimated tax.
+If your income tax liability after credits and North Carolina tax withheld is $1,000.00 or more, you were required to pay estimated tax.
 You will not owe interest if you are a farmer or fisherman and pay the tax due by March 1 following the end of the tax year.

 If the IRS changes your federal return, you must amend your State return within 6 months after the date the federal report is received.
 If you fail to report the federal change, you must pay a 5% penalty for each month the federal change is not reported to the Revenue Department.
 The penalty cannot exceed 25% of your additional tax.

 If you understate your income, overstate your deductions, or make erroneous adjustments to your taxable income you will be subject to a negligence penalty of 10% or 25%.
 If the IRS changes your federal income tax return and assesses the negligence or accuracy penalty, you will be subject to a negligence penalty for North Carolina tax purposes.

 If you fail to pay an overdue tax debt, the Revenue Department can assess a 20% Collection Assistance Fee on any tax, penalty, and interest not paid within 90 days after the tax debt becomes collectible.
 The fee will not apply if you are making payments under an installment agreement that became effective within 90 days after the debt became collectible.

 If you write a bad check to the Revenue Department, you will be charged a bad check penalty of 10% of the check amount that was returned for insufficient funds.
 The bad check penalty cannot exceed $1,000.